-The vertical positions of tanks can be specified arbitrarily, in other words the free surface of each tank can be defined independently of the other tanks and the exterior free surface.
+The vertical positions of tanks can be specified arbitrarily, and the free surface of each tank can be defined independently of the other tanks and the exterior free surface.
 Two alternative options can be used to specify the elevations of the tank free surfaces, depending on the parameters ZTANKFS and ITRIMWL in the CFG file.